dsuh93/Rails-2-Study-guide/study_guide.rb/authentication.md

     user
   end

+  def reset_session_token!
+  # remember to generate AND save session_token to db.
+  # this won't work if you don't save to db
+    self.update!(session_token: self.class.generate_session_token)
+    # update is an ActiveRecrod model method, takes in any key/val pairs you want to change
+    #return the new token for convenience
+    self.session_token
+  end

   def is_password?(password)
     # password_digest is just a string
     # coverts it to a BCrypt::Password object so we can call is_password? on it